 Prior to that, he had served as Orthopaedic Trauma Director at Legacy Emanuel Hospital in Portland, Oregon.
 Dr. Krieg completed his Residency in Orthopaedic Surgery at the University of Iowa Hospitals and Clinics in Iowa City, Iowa and his Fellowship in Orthopaedic Traumatology at Harborview Medical Center.
 His research interests involve fracture treatment and healing, and have led to novel treatment methods for pelvic fractures and rib fractures.
 He has published extensively in professional journals and authored several textbook chapters.
 Dr. Krieg is a dedicated educator, both nationally and internationally and is actively involved in the Department of Orthopaedic Surgery at Thomas Jefferson University.
 He is a member of several professional societies, including - the American Academy of Orthopaedic Surgeons, the American College of Surgeons Committee on Trauma, the American Orthopaedic Association, and the Orthopaedic Trauma Association.
 He is also serving as Chair of the AO TNA Fellowship Committee.

 Dr. Della Rocca received a BS in physiology at Cornell University and then completed his MD as well as a PhD in Biochemistry at Duke University.
 After training in orthopaedic surgery at Washington University in St. Louis, Missouri, he performed a trauma fellowship at Harborview Medical Center in Seattle, Washington.
 Subsequently, he joined the orthopaedic surgery faculty at the University of Missouri (Columbia, Missouri) as co-director of the orthopaedic trauma service.
-Currently, he is tenured associate professor of orthopaedic surgery at the University of Missouri.
+Currently, he is tenured associate professor of orthopaedic surgery at the University of Missouri and vice-chairman for equity, diversity, and inclusion.
 He is a fellow of the American Academy of Orthopaedic Surgeons and of the American College of Surgeons as well as a member of the American Orthopaedic Association and the Orthopaedic Trauma Association.
 He was selected by the AOA as a 2009 North American Traveling Fellow (NATF) and then as a 2013 American-British-Canadian (ABC) traveling fellow.
 He has been faculty with AO North America since 2006 and an AO Trauma member since 2009, and currently chairs the AO Trauma North America Research Committee while serving as the North American representative to the AO Trauma global research commission.
 His practice and research are focused on the injured patient, including management of fractures of the arms, legs, and pelvis, as well as sequelae of injury such as infection, amputation, fracture malunion, and nonunion.
 He also has a research interest in studying healthcare disparities and orthopaedic manifestations of domestic violence against women.